ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The following values are valid for the Capacity Profile:

   Default:
-  : The application provides now information about its expected capacity profile.
+  : The application provides no information about its expected capacity profile.
 Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Default Forwarding {{?RFC2474}} PHB.